 If you’d prefer a low-key night playing your favorite board games and learning new ones, stop by one of Boston’s board game cafes.

 Knight Moves is a cozy classic in Brookline near Coolidge Corner, a bustling suburban center with several shops and restaurants.
-Tavern of Tales is another option, but you must reserve a room, which can be pricey unless you have a large group.

 14. Go on a sunset hike at Middlesex Fells

 Middlesex Fells is a popular hiking and trail running spot about a 20-minute drive from the city.
 The Skyline Trail is the most popular route, and it’s moderately challenging route at 8 miles with 1,000 ft of elevation gain.
 During this hike, you can get a lovely view of the Boston skyline, especially at sunset.

 If you’re looking for something less strenuous, you can still get the view by taking a short hike (~.3mi) from the South Border Parking Lot.
 Just put Wright’s Tower into your GPS, and you’ll reach this rocky overlook.
 Just keep in mind that the park is only open from sunrise to sunset.